 In fact, Lansweeper found that based on data aggregated from 30+ million devices in 60,000 organizations, 55% of workstations cannot be upgraded to Windows 11 because they do not meet the minimum CPU, RAM, and/or TPM requirements.
 But how realistic are these findings?
 What does an optimal migration path for each device in your environment look like and how many devices will you migrate through an in-place upgrade, wipe & load, or hardware refresh?

-We put together a handy decision flow chart to help you determine how you could assess your hardware for compatibility and consequently which type of upgrade you should pursue.
-Ultimately, this will allow you to very closely estimate your hardware refresh budget and the effort required as part of your migration project.
+We put together a handy decision flow chart to help you determine how you could assess your hardware for compatibility and, consequently, which type of upgrade you should pursue.
+Ultimately, this will allow you to closely estimate your hardware refresh budget and the effort required for your migration project.

 Minimum Windows 11 hardware requirements